 Our new Risk Management module is to help users streamline their risk identification, assessment, and management process.
 Using our new module & workflows, users can determine which risks are truly applicable to them and determine how to handle them.

-Risk Library/workflow
+Utilizing our Risk Library/workflow

 Our new risk library contains hundreds of common & pre- populated risks that you can select from and assess as you conduct your risk due diligence.
 As you add any of these risks to your Risk Management module, you will be able to review, document, treat the risk as needed for your risk management posture.
 If none of these risks apply to your organization, that’s fine, you can create custom risks!